ceapowell/Surrogate-Modelling/README.md

 A collection of resources associated with discussions had by members of the Surrogate Modelling Working Group of the INI UQ Programme Jan-June 2018.
 For further info - contact Catherine Powell.

 Suggested Reading List.
 The links below are to webpages where papers can be downloaded (if you have the appropriate permissions/subscription rights through your institution).
+Note - this page is a work in progress ....

 ## Reproducing Kernel Hilbert Spaces